pbulsink/jekyll-now/_posts/2016-08-21-better_season_results_visualizations.md

 Looking at the data inspired me to match the stacked probability curves used by fivethirtyeight in posts [like these](https://fivethirtyeight.com/features/florida-ohio-democratic-primary-preview/).

-To do this, using ggplot's `facet` feature, I needed to reshape the data. a simiple forloop and lapply gets me what I need:
+To do this, using ggplot's `facet` feature, I needed to reshape the data.
+A simiple forloop and lapply gets me what I need: